 Virtual toll free numbers use international call forwarding to route calls.
 Through this process, businesses are able to connect with international clientele through international toll free numbers (ITFN) without paying expensive international calling rates.

-The following steps outline the process for connecting toll free calls.
+The following steps outline the process for connecting virtual toll free calls.

-- The Public Switched Telephone Network (PSTN) receives the call.
+- The Public Switched Telephone Network (PSTN) or call forwarding service receives the call.